 A decade ago, not most people knew what blockchain was, let alone where and how it was applied.
-In the space of 10 years, however much has changed, and crypto has evolved to become the most dominant blockchain use case.
+However, much has changed in the space of 10 years, and crypto has evolved to become the most dominant blockchain use case.

 Of these cryptocurrencies that have emerged, only a few have managed to keep up with market conditions.
-Litecoin, in particular, has stood out as one of the best Bitcoin alternatives (otherwise known as altcoins).
+Litecoin, in particular, has stood out as one of the best Bitcoin alternatives (known as altcoins).

 What is Litecoin?

 It also operates on a peer-to-peer network where users can exchange funds without using an intermediary.
 Litecoin was launched on GitHub in October 2011 making it one of the earliest bitcoin spinoffs.
-Its founder Charlie Lee was a former Google e,ployee and also an engineer at Coinbase.
+Its founder Charlie Lee was a former Google,employee and also worked as an engineer at Coinbase.

 Its total supply is capped at 84 million coins – 4× the maximum total supply of Bitcoin.
 Litecoin also uses a different hashing algorithm compared to Bitcoin.
 The latter uses Secure Hash Algorithm 2 whereas LTC employs scrypt – a key derivation function based on passwords.
 Its graphical user interface is slightly updated in comparison to Bitcoin’s.